 Cutworms are a common pest of many vegetable crops.
 They consist of the larvae of several species of night-flying moths.
 Cutworms feed at night and will not generally be observed on plants or on the soil surface during the day, but you will know they are present by their characteristic damage, finding seedlings that have been ‘cut’ off at ground level.
 If you find this type of damage dig down around these plants to a depth of about 5 cm to find the cutworm(s) and destroy it/them.
 Cutworms lay their eggs on the soil; weedy areas, fields of grasses or pasture are ideal sites for cutworms to overwinter.
 Placing protective collars (like toilet paper rolls) around young seedlings is an effective way for the small home gardener to protect their young seedlings against cutworms.

-The European Gypsy Moth (Lymantria dispar), so named because of its ability to travel by attaching itself to various objects, is considered a major pest in North America.
+The Spongy Moth aka.
+European Gypsy Moth (Lymantria dispar), was renamed in 2022 by the entomological society of America due to many Romanian people finding the term gypsy to be derogatory.
+Name aside it is still considered a major pest in North America.
 The caterpillar, or larva stage of the insect, eats approximately 500 species of trees.
 Broad-leaved trees are preferred, mainly red and white oak, poplar and white birch.
 The eggs hatch into caterpillars just as the tree buds are beginning to open and feed voraciously for up to 7 weeks.
 Therefore, it is important to control gypsy moth infestations early in the growing season.
 When gypsy moth populations get out of control cities will often conduct an aerial and ground spray programs to control the outbreak.
 Btk (Bacillus thuringiensis subspecies kurstaki) is often used and is a safe and effective treatment for gypsy moths.
 Apart from large scale intervention there are many things the home gardener can do to reduce their populations.
 First and foremost is seeking out and destroying egg masses.
 Egg clusters are usually ¾” and oval in shape.
 They look like a piece of felt or velour and are buff colored when first laid but may bleach out over the winter months when exposed to direct sunlight and weathering.
 Common hiding places include the underside of branches, tree trunks, fences, firewood, outdoor furniture, swing sets, boats, and trailers and under the eaves of buildings.
 When an egg mass is observed it should be scraped off with a knife and dropped into a bucket.
 Destroy the eggs by burning, crushing or by pouring scalding hot water over them.

 Lily Beetles are brightly coloured orange beetles with black bellies, head, antennae and legs.
 They measure about 8mm in length.
 Their wings are quite shiny with tiny dimples on them.
 They eat the leaves, stems, buds and flowers of Lillium species such as asiatic lilies, oriental lilies, Easter lilies, tiger lilies as well as fritillaries.
 They overwinter in the soil and come out early in spring.
 These brightly coloured orange beetles measure about 8mm long.
 Their wings are quite shiny with tiny dimples on them.
 As soon as the lilies break through the ground the adults begin feeding and mating.
 Eggs are laid on the in underside of leaves in May.
 These eggs quickly hatch in 4-8 days and larvae begin feeding on the underside of leaves piling their own excrement on themselves to protect them from predators.
 These can sometime be dislodged with a strong jet of water.
 They feed for about 16-24 days then drop to the ground to pupate in the soil.
 Winged adults emerge 16-22 days later and continue feeding the rest of the season.